GetSure

 Perhaps the best way to plan for end-of-life costs is to buy burial insurance (also known as funeral insurance or final expense insurance).

-Check with your life insurance company to see if they sell burial insurance, as this may be a great way to afford the significant, unexpected expense of a funeral.
+Check with your life insurance company to see if they sell burial insurance, as this may be a great way to afford a funeral’s significant, unexpected expense.

 Funeral Savings Plans